 ولا يقتضي التكرار و لا يحتمله

-The proponents of the view that amr demands repetition point to the ḥadīth where the command for Ḥajj was revealed: al-Aqraʿ b. Ḥābis stood up and asked the Prophet ﷺ, "Is this for every year?"
-This indicates that al-Aqraʿ b. Ḥābis, who was a native Arab, understood the command for Ḥajj to encompass the meaning of repetition, and therefore sought further clarification in this matter as he felt it might be difficult to implement the command for Ḥajj every year.
+The proponents of the view that amr demands repetition adduce the ḥadīth in which the command for Ḥajj was revealed: al-Aqraʿ b. Ḥābis stood up and asked the Prophet ﷺ, "Is this for every year?"
+The question shows that al-Aqraʿ, a native Arab, took the command to encompass repetition; he sought clarification because he sensed the difficulty of performing Ḥajj annually.

 سواء كان معلّقا بشرط أو مخصوصا بوصف أو لم يكن